vinayvtiwari/simple-web-app-do/README.md

   ![image](https://github.com/user-attachments/assets/726e0271-49b4-4648-b0ee-d0c7bc225252)

 - Under Cluster Capacity, Provide a Node pool name and change number of Nodes to 2.
 There is "Set Node Pool to Autoscale" which will increase the number on Nodes, based on utilization.
 There is also a high avaialbility option for controlplane, which will run control plane components in HA mode.
-Because this is not production we will keep them unchecked.
+Because this is not production we will it unchecked.

   ![image](https://github.com/user-attachments/assets/51660cce-cd07-4fcb-a926-86cc25b1c61d)